Victoria University of Wellington: Library

 The library was established in 1899.
 The collections are dispersed over four locations: Kelburn Library, Law Library, Architecture and Design Library and Commerce Library.
 The library also has a collection of digital resources and full text material online.
 In addition to electronic resources, printed books and journals, the Library also acquires works in microform, sound recordings, videos and other media consistent with the university's academic programme needs.

 The library holds approximately 1.3 million printed volumes.
 It provides access to 70,000 print and electronic periodical titles and 200,000 e-books.
 It is an official Depository Library (DL-296) of the United Nations System (DEPOLIB), one of only three in the country.
-The J. C. Beaglehole Room is the official repository of all archival and manuscript material, and provides a supervised research service for Rare Books, for fine or fragile print items, and for 'last resort' copies of university publications.
+The J. C. Beaglehole Room is the official repository of all archival and manuscript material, and provides a supervised research service for access to rare books, fine or fragile print items, and 'last resort' copies of university publications.

-The New Zealand Electronic Text Centre (NZETC) is a digital library of significant New Zealand and Pacific Island texts and materials, and is arranged according to the library of Congress classification system.
+The New Zealand Electronic Text Centre (NZETC) is a digital library of significant New Zealand and Pacific Island texts and materials, arranged according to the Library of Congress classification system.
 The library has two online repositories: the ResearchArchive is its open research repository, which makes the university's research freely available online and the RestrictedArchive, which is the university's private research repository and is accessible only to Victoria University staff and students.

-Between April 2003 and February 2010 the library was home to two locally famous residents, Tessa Brown and Sandy Rankine, a pair of library cats.